 • how we will involve you in making planning policy and when considering planning applications

-We will publish comments with the respondent’s name, organisation and agent (where applicable).
 We will not make any other personal details public.
-We will hold all data in accordance with the Data Protection Act 1998 and the General Data Protection Regulations.
+We hold all data in accordance with the Data Protection Act 1998 and the General Data Protection Regulations.
 You can find out about our Privacy Policy

 We are committed to working with other councils and key organisations on planning issues that cross council boundaries.